Google Sets HTTPS Deadline

 - Different Types Of Validation

 Free SSL only offer Domain Validation (DV) rather than Organization Validation (OV) and Extended Validation (EV).
 Extended Validation SSL take website security a step further compared to domain validation SSL.
 It’s secure with a rigorous vetting process that enables them to have the signature green address bar at the top of your browser.

 - Validity Period

 Some Free SSL certificates required its users to renew every 30-90 days.
 In the case of paid certificates, they can be issued for a period of 1-2 years.

-So don’t wait, take action today and let your visitors know that your website is a secure one so that they can surf and buy with confidence.
+So don’t wait, take action today and let your visitors know that your website is a secure one with Hypertext Transfer Protocol Secure (HTTPs) so that they can surf and buy with confidence.